vasily-kartashov/vasily-kartashov.github.io/_posts/2016-04-05-spring-data-jpa-and-inheritance.md

 ---
 layout: post
-title: Spring data JPA and multiple inheritance
+title: Spring data JPA and inheritance
 ---

 Let's start adding user management to our application.
 There are two kind of personal informaion that we want to capture at the moment: existing users and invitations sent out for new potential customers.